3 Proven Ways to Save Your Brand from the Brink: Business Comeback Stories

 You’d never wish bankruptcy (much less a terrorist attack) on anyone, but sometimes it’s the only way to get people to focus on what works – or could work – when they can’t see it in any other way.

 Companies shouldn’t have to die – or almost die – to generate the changes they need to survive.
-But the financial and emotional investment in the past is hard to reject, and it’s only when they have nothing to lose that most managers will actually do the right, new thing.
+But the financial and emotional investment in the past is hard to reject, and sometimes it’s only when they have nothing to lose that most leadership will actually do the right, new thing.

 Which of these strategies could you apply to your own brand challenges – before it’s too late?